osmarluz/stripe-events-processor/README.md

 ### Controller

 We have the controller `WebhooksController` that processes all kinds of webhooks using the retrievers mentioned above.
-The URL is `<HOST>/:integration`, so for Stripe we have `<HOST>/stripe`
+The URL is `<HOST>/:integration`, so for Stripe we have `<HOST>/stripe`.

 ## General Information

-- Create a `.env` file on the project root and copy the contents of `.env.sample` to it
+- ⚠️ Create a `.env` file on the project root and copy the contents of `.env.sample` to it. ⚠️
-- Place the provided `master.key` file on the `/config` folder
+- ⚠️ Place the provided `master.key` file on the `/config` folder. ⚠️
-- In case you wish to test the Stripe webhooks manually, you'll have to change the `stripe.webhook_secret` used on the `config/credentials.yml.enc`
+- In case you wish to test the Stripe webhooks manually, you'll have to change the `stripe.webhook_secret` used on the `config/credentials.yml.enc`.

 ## Development Environment Setup